 If you’re going to add toys, then might as well splurge.
 Najee Harris will be able to provide the power north/south running style the Jets thought they were getting with Bell.
 Take pressure off Darnold by allowing him to get some easy play-action throws.
 With these two picks the Jets will be able to truly understand what they have with the once designated “Chosen One”.Embed from Getty Images

 24. Pittsburgh Steelers – C Landon Dickerson (Alabama)

-With Pouncey retiring this offseason, the Steelers lack luster offensive line is in eve bigger trouble heading into 2021.
-Dickerson will help replace that loss and hopefully bring some physicality back to a Steelers’ offensive line that used to be known for the power run schemes.
+Offensive line was by far the biggest issue with the Steelers in 2020 and facing them in 2021, so Pitt needs some reinforcements here.
+Especially with Pouncey retiring this offseason, Dickerson will help replace that loss and hopefully bring some physicality back to a Steelers’ offensive line that used to be known for the power run schemes.
 Quickest way to fix a poor running attack is to upgrade the guys in front of him.

 25. Jacksonville Jaguars – S Trevon Moehrig (TCU)

 Free agency and their top pick addressed an anemic offense.
 Now it’s time address an anemic defense.
 Truth be told, there is talent on that side of the ball (Jack, Allen, Griffen, Henderson, & Schobert).
 However, the one position that is lacking is safety.
 Which makes this a no-brainer, could they wait until the 33rd pick?
 Sure, but there’s no guarantee someone doesn’t leapfrog them to land the draft’s top safety.